Rose chart

 variable.
 This is a flattened view of the array of data that you pass to

-the Rose chart that may be useful in some circumstances.
+that may be useful in some circumstances.
 One of the demos shows this variable being

 used to get the value of the relevant piece of data.

-This variable isn't really necessary for non-equi-angular
+This variable isn't really necessary for

-or regular non-stacked charts.
+or regular non-stacked Rose charts

 Properties